Or does it just seem that way?

 What can we learn from bats?

 The myth that bats are blind reminds us how easily false assumptions can arise.
-By learning more about these fascinating creatures, we can not only gain a better understanding of their unique traits but also recognize their value to nature.
+By learning more about these fascinating animals, we can not only gain a better understanding of their unique traits but also recognize their value to nature.

 Conclusion